-If you haven’t already realised reading this detailed hiking clothing gear list, it can get very cold on upper trails in Nepal.
-You will need to bring with you a warm beanie or fleeced headband to protect you head and ears from the freezing temperatures at night and during the late afternoons on the upper reaches of Nepal trails.
+If you haven’t already realised while reading this detailed hiking clothing gear list, it can get very cold on the upper trails of a high-altitude trek.
+You will need to bring with you a warm beanie or fleeced headband to protect you head and ears from the freezing temperatures at night and during the late afternoons.

-To protect your neck and face from blistering cold temperatures if the wind picks up, high Sun UV during the mid-afternoons at altitude, or indeed to cover your mouth and nose on treks where you will encounter roads and dust (i.e. treks in the Annapurna region), we recommend taking either a hiking balaclava or neck band.
+We recommend taking either a hiking balaclava or neck band to protect your neck and face from blistering cold temperatures if the wind picks up, high Sun UV during the mid-afternoons at altitude, or indeed to cover your mouth and nose on treks where you will encounter roads and dust (i.e. treks in the Annapurna region).

-Like base layer clothing, inner gloves provide the next-to-skin insulation that is critical when hiking in cold temperatures (and it will get really cold on the upper reaches of popular treks like EBC and the Annapurna Circuit).
+Like base layer clothing, inner gloves provide the next-to-skin insulation that is critical when hiking in cold temperatures (and it will get really cold on the upper reaches of popular treks like EBC and the Annapurna Circuit or Mount Kilimanjaro).
 Outer gloves are thicker, waterproof and provides the shell protection needed to prevent freezing hands.